 Additionally, Korean beauty trends are more experimental and innovative than other traditions.
-Enter Houttuynia cordata, K-beauty’s newest skincare darling.

-1. Potent antioxidant herb
+1. Heartleaf is a potent antioxidant herb

 Houttuynia cordata possesses a powerhouse of bio-actives and antioxidants.
-Research has shown it has a wide range of polyphenols, flavonoids, tannins, and vitamins which are known to be responsible for their anti-inflammatory and antioxidative properties.
+Research has shown it has a wide range of polyphenols, flavonoids, tannins, and vitamins known to be responsible for their anti-inflammatory and antioxidative properties.
 These antioxidants protect the skin against pollution, stress, and UV rays.

 Houttuynia cordata extract also has anti-aging benefits by preventing the degradation of collagen, elastin, and hyaluronic acid in the skin.
 Interestingly, a new study shows an anti-aging effect by significantly increasing the skin’s telomerase activity (skin’s intrinsic aging mechanism).

 Herbal extracts are efficient in treating mild to moderate acne vulgaris.
 Herbal extracts generally have fewer adverse effects and can be a good alternative for those who would rather skip drugs.